GuanLam03/admin-dashboard/README.md

 1. Clone the repository at here
 2. cd admin-dashboard
 3. Copy .env and paste it to goravel folder
+4. create database name as "testgoravel"
-4. For Goravel (go to goravel folder)
+5. For Goravel (go to goravel folder)
    Run:
       1.  go run . artisan key:generate
       2.  go run . artisan migrate